 St. Mauritius Therapieklinik Meerbusch

 Department of Neurology (292222)

 Specialized in: neurology

-- Condition after traumatic brain injuries with or without a concomitant polytrauma
+- Conditions after traumatic brain injuries, polytrauma

 - Other degenerative diseases of the nervous system

 - Conditions in demyelinating diseases of the central nervous system (for example, in multiple sclerosis)

 - Conditions in episodic and paroxysmal disorders of the nervous system (for example, in epilepsy)